What’s Love Got To Do With It?

-My endeavor in this brief summary is not by any means to write of all the Bible presents about the Love of God, instead it’s to simply try to give an answer to the question “Does God love everyone the same or is there a difference in His love for the saved and lost?”
+My endeavor in this summary is not by any means to write of all the Bible presents about the Love of God.
+Instead, it’s to answer the question, “Does God love everyone the same, or is there a difference in His love for the saved and lost?”

-First, I believe it necessary to say what the Bible clearly and simply says, 1John 4:8 He that loveth not knoweth not God; for God is love.
-For the sake of this article I want to focus on the last phrase of this verse, God is love.
-From this we can draw the truth that it is a fact of God’s character that He is love.
+First, I believe it necessary to say what the Bible clearly says, 1John 4:8 He that loveth not knoweth not God; for God is love.
+For the sake of this article, I want to focus on the last phrase of this verse; God is love.
+From this, we can draw the truth that it is a fact of God’s character that He is love.
 And not only that He is love but that He loves.
 Because this is true, it is impossible for Him not to love because it is a part of His perfect being to love.
-He is love, He does love!
-So to begin with, when we are attempting to clear up any misunderstanding concerning the question of God’s love for people, we can begin with the clearly established Bible doctrine, God is love .
+He is love; He does love!
+So, to begin with, when we are attempting to clear up any misunderstanding concerning the question of God’s love for people, we can start with the established Bible doctrine, God is love.

-To delve further into the subject, if God loves everyone person that He has created, implied in this statement is the fact that God loves lost people (those who don’t know Christ as Savior).
+To delve further into the subject, if God loves everyone person He has created, implied in this statement is that God loves lost people (those who don’t know Christ as Savior).
 Is this a biblical teaching?
 Consider these passages:

 And you hath he quickened, who were dead in trespasses and sins; Wherein in time past ye walked according to the course of this world, according to the prince of the power of the air, the spirit that now worketh in the children of disobedience: Among whom also we all had our conversation in times past in the lusts of our flesh, fulfilling the desires of the flesh and of the mind; and were by nature the children of wrath, even as others.
 But God, who is rich in mercy, for his great love wherewith he loved us, Even when we were dead in sins, hath quickened us together with Christ, (by grace ye are saved;) And hath raised us up together, and made us sit together in heavenly places in Christ Jesus: (Ephesians 2:1-6)